 After removing the carrier paper, I hover the transfer tape that is holding the vinyl labels over the space for the labels.
 I can then eyeball the horizontal and vertical centers of the label so they align with the centers I marked on the glass canisters using the sticky notes.

 As you get close to the glass, it may stick.
 You can lift it off and adjust until it is as close to being level as you think you are going to get.
 Lay the vinyl down at the center of the label.

 These kitchen canister labels are pretty small so the above should work satisfactorily for you.
 There are other methods for working with much larger pieces of vinyl and I will go through those techniques in future posts.

-Once you have the label laid out on the canister, burnish so that the vinyl gets a good seal with the canister.
-You can use a firm burnishing tool or something similar like the edge of a credit card.
+Once you have the label laid out on the canister, burnish or squeegee so that the vinyl gets a good seal with the canister.
+You can use a firm-edged tool or something similar like the edge of a credit card.

 When you have finished sealing the vinyl to the canister, you can lift off the transfer tape.
 Pull the transfer tape at a sharp angle.
 To not pull up.
 Pull to the side.

 Repeat these steps for all of your canisters.

-Don’t panic.
 Take a good look at it.
-Is it off by so much that it will bug you every day or can you live with it.
+Is it off by so much that it will bug you every day or can you live with it?
 If you need to replace it, pull up the vinyl and start over for that canister.
 If your vinyl leaves any residue, scrub it off with a paper towel and rubbing alcohol.
 The residue WILL eventually come off (just keep at it) and then you can reapply your vinyl.